Diabetes management isn’t just about medications—it is also about the foods you consume daily.

 Saturated fats are often found in fried foods, red meats, and full-fat dairy products.
 High consumption of these fats has been linked to increased insulin resistance.

-Following a dm diet with reduced saturated fats and more healthy fats (like those found in olive oil and avocados) can significantly improve insulin sensitivity.
+Following a diet with reduced saturated fats and more healthy fats (like those found in olive oil and avocados on toasts) can significantly improve insulin sensitivity.

 The timing of your meals plays a role in your glucose management.
-For those following a diabetic eating plan, it’s essential to eat at regular intervals to avoid blood sugar fluctuations.
+For those following a diabetic eating plan, it is essential to eat at regular intervals to avoid blood sugar fluctuations.

 Irregular meal times, or even late-night snacking, can disrupt glucose metabolism and make it harder to maintain blood sugar control.